shaloo/docs.arcana/docs/concepts/authtype/pwdless.md

 !!! note

-      After passwordless authentication, developers can enable users to access the embedded Web3 Arcana wallet included with the Auth SDK to sign blockchain transactions.
+      After passwordless authentication, developers can enable users access the embedded Web3 Arcana wallet included with the Auth SDK to sign blockchain transactions.